AI Data Management: A Practical Guide for Data Teams

 The potential for AI to streamline data processes across the entire lifecycle, from ingestion to archiving, means that businesses can focus more on strategic decision-making and less on data maintenance, ultimately gaining a competitive edge in their respective industries.

-AI data management strategy: step-by-step guide
+AI data management strategy: the 5-step rollout framework

 Step 1: Assess data maturity & readiness